dabing1986/MacLearnGit/readme.txt

 Create an new branch is quick and simple. do sth in for feature01. do sth in feature02
-Do some fix
+Do some fix.
-This is a dev branch coding
-Add another dev branc coding
+Test if up steam is not set then can local change still find its related onlie branch